The London Green Directory!

 — Houseflies – sticky flypaper is still a good way to catch houseflies and it is non-toxic – you can repel flies by hanging up fresh hazel or tomato leaves, or by growing marigolds near the doorway

-— Spiders – leave them alone, they play an important role in controlling other household pests that get into your home
+— Spiders – can be left alone, they play an important role in controlling other household pests that get into your home

 — Ant hills – sprinkle them with eggshells, red pepper (not cayenne), bone or blood meal, talcum powder, wood ash, sulphur, coffee grounds or diatomaceous earth.
 Also try pouring salted or soapy water over the hills or placing tomato leaves or walnut leaves on top of the nest to repel them.
 To prevent ants from getting into a tree, wrap strips of cloth smeared with natural resin (tanglefoot, for example, is available at garden centers) around the trunk.